learning2hash/learning2hash.github.io/index.md

 ### The Field of Learning to Hash

-To address exciting advances in hash function learning, we have put together this website to help researchers learn about, share and more easily discover recent work in the field.
-Learning2hash is a *living literature review* that allows the reader to explore models in the field following a [taxonomy](\base-taxonomy) based on model properties.
+This website exists to help researchers learn about, share and more easily discover recent work in the field of learning to hash.
+Awesome learning to hash is a *living literature review* that allows the reader to explore models in the field following a [taxonomy](\base-taxonomy) based on model properties.
 New models can be added to this website by anyone simply by making a GitHub pull request [see *Contributing* below](contributing.html).
 Select ["All Papers"](https://learning2hash.github.io/papers.html) on the right-hand menu to get started.

 ### Background